 12: Take day trips

 There are tons of day trips you can take from Lake Atitlan.
-Personally, I recommend visiting Chichicastenango Market, one of the largest markets in Central America.
+Personally, I highly recommend visiting Chichicastenango Market, one of the largest markets in Central America.

-There are public buses that go from Lake Atitlan, mostly the town of San Pedro, to Chichi – however, I do not recommend this method of travel because of safety concerns.
-I hired a private driver, which was a little pricy ($70 for two passengers.)
-However, I think this service was definitely worth the cost as we were able to go on own schedule and directly from our hotel.
+There are public buses that go from Lake Atitlan, mostly from the town of San Pedro, to Chichi – however, I do not recommend this method of travel because of safety concerns.

 Keep in mind that the market is open on Thursdays and Sundays, so be sure to plan accordingly.

-13: Visit Antigua on your way to/from the Lake
+13: Visit Antigua on your way to/from the lake

 Antigua is a beautiful colonial city and the former capital of the country.
-It’s a UNESCO World Heritage site, and definitely one of my favorite places I’ve ever visited.
+It’s a UNESCO World Heritage site and definitely one of my favorite places I’ve ever visited.

-I made the mistake of doing a day trip from Lake Atitlan to Antigua and back.
+On my first trip to Lake Atitlan, I made the mistake of doing a day trip from Lake Atitlan to Antigua and back.
 This was a really bad idea.

 Safety